EpharGy/llm-prompt-snippets-manager/REUSABLE_FUNCTIONS.md

 - [ ] Include code example
 - [ ] Note any functions it should be paired with
 - [ ] Add to appropriate section (State/Data/UI/etc.)
-- [ ] Check if it fixes any items in "JANKY BITS TO FIX"

-When you spot janky code:
+When you discover reusable patterns:
-- [ ] Add to "JANKY BITS TO FIX" section with location
+- [ ] Document the pattern in appropriate section
-- [ ] Note when it should be fixed (which feature addition)
+- [ ] Add examples and usage notes
-- [ ] Include example of proper replacement
+- [ ] Update the quick lookup table

 ---